BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 	//--error handling case 2--
 } catch (...) {
 	//--error handling case 3--
-	// If the exception doesn't match either a
+	// If the exception doesn't match either a runtime_error or logic_error,
+	// then handle the exception (or whatever it is) here.
 }
 ```